domdunstan/Robinson-neural-mass-simulations/README.md

 Examples of model simulations during an absence seizure, a tonic-clonic seizure, and a resting state are provided.

-Please email me if you have any questions: d.dunstan@exeter.ac.uk
+Please email me if you have any questions: domdunstan2@gmail.com